MidHunterX/Project-Launcher/README.md

 ## ⚙️ Basic Configuration Overrides

-Create a `run_lib.sh` file in your project root and add following overrides for project-specific customization:
+Create a `.run_env` file in your project root and add following overrides for project-specific customization:

 ### TMUX Session Name